rajdeepbaru/525a1/cs609-autumn2024_25-/lab06-OpenStack/README.md

 ---

+# 1. Cross-check and setup

-# 1. Specification used
+# 1.1.
+Specification used

 1.  **Operating system with version:** Ubuntu 20.04.
 Please cross-verify the system you are using before proceeding further.
 <h2 align="center" >
 <img src="f0601.png" >
 </h2>

-## Install all pakage requirements in one go for this lab hours
+## 1.2 Install all pakage requirements in one go for this lab hours

+Please execute the following command in your terminal
 ```shell
 bash .supporting-files/lab06-openstack/installAll-for-lab06.sh
 ```